The Frank's Box--Telephone to the Dead?

 Critics contend that the messages produced via the Frank Boxes are nothing more than believers “finding meaningful patterns in meaningless noise, rather than actual contact with entities/spirits.

-Sumption answers the critics: "The only way to judge it is by content.
-You're addressed by name; they say the phrase "ghost box" often; they mention things that you will hear and see in the very near future."
-He adds: "Broadcasters are not going to be there the instant I do a test video giving meaningful, clear, personal messages and comments the instant the camera starts recording...
-Give the entities something to make voices out of, and they will talk."
+Sumption answers the critics: "Broadcasters are not going to be there the instant I do a test video giving meaningful, clear, personal messages and comments the instant the camera starts recording..." but he continues, "give the entities something to make voices out of and they will talk."

 Subjective Validation Effect?